manojkmj11/conflit-example/Branches.md

 	- use 'git status' to view changes
 	- stage ur changes using 'git add'
 	- commit the new changes using 'git commit -m "message"'
+	- 'git checkout main/master' to change the branch
 	- 'git merge' on the main or master branch
+	- 'git push origin master/main' to make changes in the remote repo
-	- 'git branch -d branch-name' to delete any branches
+	- 'git branch -d branch-name' to delete any branch